 Often workplaces offer free chargepoints that you can use while at the office.
 Similarly, shopping centres or tourist destination car parks may provide free charging while you're using the facilities.

-But certain chargepoints may charge you.
-Rapid charge points at motorway services will generally be the most expensive, costing around £6 for 30 minutes of charging.
+Certain chargepoints may charge you.
+Rapid charge points at motorway services will generally be the most expensive.

-If you’re charging at home, you can use this formula to work out costs (but remember that this will provide the cost to charge a completely empty battery to 100% which you’re unlikely to be doing on a regular basis).
+If you’re charging an electric car at home, you can use this formula to work out costs (but remember that this will provide the cost to charge a completely empty battery to 100% which you’re unlikely to be doing on a regular basis).